 Amy Hare, Wednesday 23 February 2022, 7pm UK

-Join fashion historian, Amy Hare, as she discusses rare embroideries from the Georgian period found in the RSN’s Collection archived at Hampton Court Palace.
+Join Senior Lecturer in Contextual Studies, Amy Hare, as she discusses rare embroideries from the Georgian period found in the RSN’s Collection archived at Hampton Court Palace.

 This illustrated talk will explore the variety of embroideries produced for educational, ecclesiastical and fashionable purposes during the eighteenth century.